Croatia men's national handball team: First Červar era (2002–2010)

 In January 2004 Croatia played at the 2004 European Championship in Slovenia.
 They got to the semi-finals where they were knocked out by the hosts 25:27.
 They finished in fourth place losing the third place match to Denmark 27:31.

 In Summer 2004 the Olympics were held in Athens.
 The national team continued its dominating play and were undefeated in all eight matches played.
 They defeated Iceland, Slovenia, South Korea, Russia, Spain, Greece and Hungary before getting to the final.
 In a dramatic final Croatia defeated Germany 26–24 and with the title of world champions they won the Olympic gold.
 In the last 5 minutes of the match went a goal ahead for Croatia, and then Nikša Kaleb who had not scored no goal with 3 consecutive goals sealed a great victory.
 The gold was an even greater success considering the fact that Croatia traveled to Athens without their best line player Renato Sulić who was recovering from a car accident, without important defense player Tonči Valčić and without Patrik Ćavar who was ill.

 Rivalries

 Croatia has developed several handball rivalries.
-Their most played rivalry is against France, which is often considered to be one of the biggest modern handball rivalries since the end of the Cold War, since Croatia, Denmark, Spain and France are the most successful nations in handball both in Europe and worldwide.
-Their second biggest rivalry is with neighbors Slovenia, whom they played 14 times, winning 9 games and losing 5.
-In recent years, a rivalry with Spain has also developed, sometimes called the Mediterranean derby.
-Other rivalries include Denmark, Poland, Germany, Serbia and Hungary.
+Their most played rivalry is against France called "El Clasico", which is often considered to be one of the biggest modern handball rivalries since the end of the Cold War.
+Croatia has played 3 finals against France (1995, 2009, 2010) losing all 3 and 7 semifinals winning 4 (1996, 2005, 2008, 2025) and losing 3 (2006, 2008, 2012).
+Their other rivalries include Spain, Denmark and neighbors Slovenia and Serbia.

-The 2009 World Men's Handball Championship, hosted in Croatia, was remembered in Croatia for constant refereeing mistakes, through which France ultimately won the final against Croatia.
-The final was memorable for starting the "curse of Arena Zagreb", in which many Croatian sports teams had lost finals in the Arena.
-Many had questioned the appointment of Danish referee Olesen Pedersen, who was remarked for his constant mistakes against several Croatian handball players, through which France won the final.
-After the final, the rivalry sparked more in Croatia, but later became a famous French phenomenon.